muhsintamturk/CodesofAcademicPaper/README.md

 # CodesofAcademicPaper
-All codes are written by Matlab programming language.
+All codes are written with Matlab programming language.
 Calibration is required to manage numerical error for each example.